Biden offers Kiev U.S. help, condemns corruption

 "Imagine where you'd be today if you were able to tell Russia: keep your gas.
 It would be a very different world," he said.

-Biden said the United States was ready to help Ukraine stabilize and strengthen its economy, but he warned the leaders they needed to crack down on abuses within the political system.
+Biden said the United States was ready to help Ukraine stabilise and strengthen its economy, but he warned the leaders they needed to crack down on abuses within the political system.

 "To be very blunt about it ... you have to fight the cancer of corruption," he said.